UniversalDevicesInc-PG3/udi-poly-ELK/README.md

     - Reverse On Only
     - Reverse Off Only
 - Use Off Node
-  - Setting this to True will create the Zone Off Node for this Zone
+  - Setting this to True will create the Zone Off Node for this Zone, see Zone Off Node below for more information.

 #### Zone Off Node

-This node is created for a Zone when "Use Off Node" is set to True.
+By default only a Zone node is created.
+When you enable a Zone "Use Off Node" this will create another node for that Zone which is sent the "Off" commands.
 This allows you to have separate nodes for On and Off so they can be in different Scenes if desired.

 ## TODO and issues